samirergaibi/commute-extension/README.md

 A chrome extension for quickly looking up the next departures between two stations in Sweden.

-## Where to install
+## Install

-Currently waiting for approval to publish at [https://chrome.google.com/webstore](https://chrome.google.com/webstore)
+Commute helper is published on the chrome web store and can be installed [here](https://chrome.google.com/webstore/detail/commute-helper/dclghcafhdikahhookjkphbfpbckienm).

-## How to install locally
+## Run locally

 You will need an API key from [https://www.trafiklab.se/](https://www.trafiklab.se/) for the [ResRobot v2.1 service](https://www.trafiklab.se/api/trafiklab-apis/resrobot-v21/).
 It is free!